ExcelliumSA/APIGateway-Study/README.md

 > :information_source: Download the PDF file to enable the links inside the PDF.

-See file [study-note.pdf](study-note.pdf) to access to the full study note gathered and used for the demo web app as well as the blog post.
+See file [study-note.pdf](study-note.pdf) to access to the full study note gathered and used for the demo as well as the blog post.

 # Execute the lab